What is life insurance and why do you really need it?

 Permanent life insurance: Whole Life

-• The premium payment remains the same for life
+The premium payment remains the same for life

-• The death benefit amount is guaranteed
+The death benefit amount is guaranteed

-• Guaranteed cash value growth
+There is guaranteed cash value growth

 Permanent life insurance: Universal Life

 A universal life policy is another form of permanent insurance that offers lifetime coverage and a cash value.5 But there's a fundamental difference compared to a whole life insurance policy: the premiums are variable.
-This gives flexibility to people with income that varies.
+This gives flexibility to people with income that fluctuates.
 With universal life insurance policies, you can raise or lower your premiums as you see fit, within the policy's limits.
 However, paying less could result in the need to pay higher premiums in later years to keep your coverage.6 Even so, this type of policy can adjust to life circumstances while providing cash value growth.
 Having another child, moving on to a different job, or taking out a loan to buy a business — might all be instances where this combination of stability and flexibility is needed.

 Securing and comparing life insurance quotes

-There are many ways to estimate the amount of coverage you need, but for now, we’ll focus on three of the most popular.
+There are many ways to estimate the amount of coverage you may need, but for now, we’ll focus on three of the most popular.
 Once you get closer to purchasing a life insurance policy, consider talking to a financial professional or insurance agent to get a more exact number.

-1. Human Life Value*
+1. Using Human Life Value*

 Based on the value of your future earnings, a simple way to estimate this is to get 30X your income if you're between 18-40; 20X income if you're between 41-50; 15X income if you're between 51-60; and 10X income if you're between 61-65.
-After age 65, coverage is based on net worth rather than income.
+After age 65, the coverage amount is based on net worth rather than income.
 If you are above age 65, you might want to discuss your needs with a financial professional or insurance agent.

 This approach is a bit simpler: Just multiply your current salary by 10, then add enough to cover college tuition expenses.
 How much should you add for each child?
 College isn’t cheap: you should account for somewhere between $100,000 and $150,000 per child.
 If you split the difference – and have two kids – that’s an extra $250,000.

-3. Consider using the DIME formula
+3. Applying the DIME formula

 This method considers future expenses in addition to future earnings.
 DIME stands for Debt, Income, Mortgage, and Education – four significant factors to consider when making a detailed estimate of your life insurance needs: